XiaZhouZero/OPEC/README.md

 # OPEC

-This package includes the source codes and evaluatoin scritpts in the paper "[OPEC: Operation-based Security Isolation for Bare-metal Embedded Systems](#)" presented at EuroSys 2022.
+This package includes the source codes and evaluation scripts in the paper "[OPEC: Operation-based Security Isolation for Bare-metal Embedded Systems](#)" presented at EuroSys 2022.

 ```
 .